Parziphal/parse/README.md

 ## Log in with Parse

-In `config/auth.php`, set your desired users driver (see below), and set the class of the User model you'd like to use (it must extend from `Parziphal\Parse\UserModel`).
-You could just make the default `App\User` class to extend `Parziphal\Parse\Auth\UserModel`, which is a User class ready to be used for authentication.
+In `config/auth.php`, set your desired users driver (see below), and set the class of the User model you'd like to use (it must extend from `Illuminate\Parse\UserModel`).
+You could just make the default `App\User` class to extend `Illuminate\Parse\Auth\UserModel`, which is a User class ready to be used for authentication.

 The config would look like this: